-In the initial stages you need to ensure you have support from management and have the framework in place, which will ensure you adhere to regulations and deliver a successful programme for all involved.
+Before committing to offering work experience opportunities, it is important to ensure you have the support of key practice staff, alongside the necessary framework and resources in place.
+This will ensure you adhere to appropriate regulations and deliver a successful programme for all involved.